: (James Horner) After

 Patriot

-Games (as flawed as it might have been), he tries absolutely nothing
+Games, as flawed as that score might have been, he tries absolutely

-at the door and fails to make any significant appearance throughout the
+excitement at the door and fails to make any significant appearance

-mid-sections of the film, not even in veiled hints.
-The only returning
+throughout the mid-sections of the film, not even in veiled hints.
+Its

-representing the stench of bureaucratic dishonesty, and it occupies
+descending motif representing the stench of bureaucratic dishonesty, and

-"Jack's New Office" and "Looking for Clues," among others, with its
+it occupies "Jack's New Office" and "Looking for Clues," among others,

-nearly intolerable sense of disillusionment, especially in its violin
+with its nearly intolerable sense of disillusionment, especially in its

-performances in the latter cue.
-Surprisingly, the lack of originality
+violin performances in the latter cue.
+Surprisingly, the lack of

-that prevails here applies to even the newly rearranged Horner
+originality that prevails here applies to even the newly rearranged

 Among the rehashes in